fermentation in agriculture

 What is fermentation?

-Fermentation is a biological process in which microorganisms break down organic matter into simpler compounds.
-When plant materials are fermented, complex carbohydrates, proteins, and other organic substances are transformed into smaller, more accessible components.
+Fermentation occurs when microorganisms break down organic matter into simpler compounds.
+When plant materials are fermented, complex substances are converted into more accessible forms while maintaining their original organic composition.

-In agricultural contexts, fermentation is used as a processing method, not as a treatment or protection technique.
-The goal is to convert raw plant material into a more stable and usable liquid input that can be integrated into soil management programs.
+In agricultural use, fermentation is a processing method — not a treatment.
+It transforms raw plant material into a stable input that can be applied within soil systems.

-Plant materials contain nutrients, organic carbon, and biologically active compounds.
-However, in their raw form, these elements are not always readily available within soil systems.
+Plant materials contain organic carbon and a wide range of compounds, but in their raw form they are not always easily integrated into soil systems.

 Through fermentation: